 EARLY ASSESSMENT PROGRAM (EAP)

 The Early Assessment Program (EAP) lets you know if you are ready for college-level work in English and mathematics at the end of your junior year of high school.

 This early signal gives you the chance to improve your skills during your senior year or the summer before attending a CSU or community college.

 Learn more about the CSU Early Assessment Program

-Your Early Assessment Program (EAP) results will let you know if you need to participate in the Early Start Program the summer before you start college.
+Your Early Assessment Program (EAP) results will let you know if you need to participate in the Supportive Pathways for First-Year Students Program the summer before you start college.